cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 # poc-deep-reinforcement-learning-tradebot
 A custom implementation of the paper [**A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem**](https://arxiv.org/pdf/1706.10059.pdf).

+Keep in mind that the original paper was published in 2017.
+The markets has matured quite a lot since then.
+In particular, the trade volume and the total market cap is much higher for assets like BTC, ETH, ADA etc. The original paper only considered those coins with a high market cap.
+They would dynamically determine which assets have a high market cap and adapt what assets to trade.
+Back in these days, this was quite necessary in order to guarantee sufficient liquidity.
+Nowadays, there are assets like BTC, ETH, ADA etc. who always have a really high liquidity, so this was not necessary.
+At the same, these assets do not tend to experience sudden, strong pumps as some microcaps.
+This has to be taken into account when evaluating the performance of a neural network as the original authors likely chose microcaps dynamically (which have more upside potential temporarily), while the current implementation only considers well-established crypto assets who typically do not tend to experience sudden pumps like microcaps.

 This project implements the EIIE CNN at different levels of abstraction:

 - `simple_eiie_cnn.py` implements the basic EIIE CNN without adding any weights or biases (figure 2, page 11) or the reinforcement environment.